1299 β 1922 CE

 From Shepherd to Sultan: The Rise of Osman

-The morning mist clung to the rolling hills of western Anatolia as Osman Bey stood at the edge of his camp, his weathered hand resting on the pommel of his curv...
+The morning mist clung to the rolling hills of western Anatolia as Osman Bey stood at the edge of his camp, one weathered hand resting on the pommel of his curv...

 The Rise of Orhan: Building an Empire